DiogoNeves/diogoneves.github.io/_posts/2015-05-08-hi-there-little-chatbot.markdown

 I hope any information on this page is of any help to anyone...

 To be honest, my goal here really was to start writing and stop just talking about it.
-I recognise this one is very bland... but better ones will come :smile:.
+I recognise this one is very bland and directionless... but better ones will come :smile:.

 Have a great day!